flybywiresim/docs/docs/beginner-guide/after-landing-steps.md

 ### Overhead Panel + Center Instrument Panel

-The following actions should be preformed on the overhead panel and top ECAM
+The following actions should be performed on the overhead panel and the center instrument panel.
+Make note of the ECAMs when checking for brake temperature.

 === "Left Side Overhead Panel"